sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 SELECT * FROM movies WHERE id = 3
 ```

-With a movie with many actors, the performance may decrease with the amount of calls to the db to make.
+With a movie with many actors, the performance may decrease with the amount of calls made to the database.

 ### Flow Diagram

-When we see how each fields is getting resolved, it may become clearer.
+When we see how each field is getting resolved, it may become clearer.
 This flow diagram represents the fields
 being resolved, we have `Movie` which resolve the queried one and the `actors` field on the movie type is resolved by
 multiple single resolver: